openmod-tracker/amiris/README.md

 Since then, AMIRIS has seen many different applications.
 Selected recent applications:

+- AMIRIS was used to assess **storage profitability** in renewable-dominated energy scenarios.
+[Preprint](https://dx.doi.org/10.2139/ssrn.5320926 )
+- A novel approach to account for **competing flexibility options** was backtested on open [historical data](https://zenodo.org/records/16978510).
+[Preprint](https://zenodo.org/records/17087877)
 - In [TradeRES](https://traderes.eu/) AMIRIS was used to analyse cost recovery of renewables in ~100% renewable electricity systems under different **Energy Policy Instruments**.
 [Paper](https://doi.org/10.1109/EEM60825.2024.10608886)
 - Intertwined dynamics between **Energy Community Markets** and national electricity markets were analysed with AMIRIS.
 [Paper](https://doi.org/10.1016/j.egyr.2024.06.052)
 - Interactions of **Household Flexibility** (heat pumps, electric vehicles, and electricity storage units) with the German energy system were modelled with AMIRIS.
 [Paper](https://elib.dlr.de/207802)